-Funding for the measures programme will come from a variety of sources according to the aspect covered: national government, local authority, university/institute, NGO or internal resources.
-For each of the identified measures, it will be useful to identify the relevant stakeholders that may be involved in the process of implementing measures.
-Very important for the stakeholder involvement is to stress on the ecosystem services that will mitigate climate change or address impacts of climate change for other sectors and the wider society.
-Also, it is necessary to find out which (human) resources are needed for the different measures.
+Funding for the implementation of the management measures can come from a variety of sources according to the aspect covered: national government, local authority, university/institute, NGO or internal resources.
+For each of the identified measures, it will be useful to identify the relevant stakeholders that may be involved in the process of implementation.
+Very important for the stakeholder involvement is to stress the ecosystem services that will mitigate climate change or address impacts of climate change for other sectors and the wider society.
+Also, it is necessary to find out what (human) resources are needed for the different measures.